-Chapter 2 - Minimum Requirements for New Development and Redevelopment
+Chapter 2 - Core Requirements for New Development and Redevelopment

-2.4 Minimum Requirements
+2.4 Core Requirements

-2.4.11 Minimum Requirement #10: Operation and Maintenance (pg 2-24)

-For private facilities, a project-specific agreement to maintain stormwater facilities and implement a pollution source control plan consistent with the provisions in Appendix I-E, for a single family residence, residential subdivision or commercial/industrial project, shall be executed by the party (or parties) responsible for maintenance of stormwater facilities and BMPs.
+2.4.10 Minimum Requirement #9: Operation and Maintenance (pg.
+2-39)For private facilities, a project-specific agreement to maintain stormwater facilities and implement a pollution source control plan consistent with the provisions in Appendix I-E, for a single family residence, residential subdivision or commercial/industrial project, shall be executed by the party (or parties) responsible for maintenance of stormwater facilities and BMPs.
 The agreement shall normally be signed by the property owner and recorded with the Thurston County Auditor's Office prior to final project acceptance by Thurston County.
 A draft copy of the agreement shall be included with the submittal of the Maintenance Plan for County review and acceptance.
 The maintenance agreement shall run with the land and be transferred automatically to all subsequent owners.
 Publicly owned facilities are not required to execute an agreement.
+Publicly owned facilities, such as those owned by Thurston County Public Works, Central Services, and Resource Stewardship departments, are not required to execute an agreement.

-If the project is a subdivision, the Proponent shall form a Property Owners' Association.
+2.4.10.1 Property Owners' Association Required (pg.
+2-39)If the project is a subdivision, the Proponent shall form a Property Owners' Association.
 The document creating the Property Owners' Association shall, at a minimum, make provision for the following:

 - Members of the Property Owners' Association shall be responsible for maintenance of storm drainage facilities as described in the Maintenance Plan - Inclusion by reference of the Maintenance Plan prepared by the Project Engineer in accordance with Chapter 4 of this volume - Power to assess fees to maintain storm drainage facilities - Sanctions in the event that Thurston County has to take action to maintain facilities.
-The following or substantially similar words shall appear in the document creating the Property Owner's Association: (pg 2-25)
+The following or substantially similar words shall appear in the document creating the Property Owner's Association:

-In the event Project Proponent (or successors or the Property Owners' Association), in the judgment of Thurston County, fails to maintain drainage facilities within the plat, or if the Proponent or successors willfully or accidentally reduces the capacity of the drainage system or renders any part of the drainage system unusable, the Proponent or successors agree to the following remedy: After 30 days notice by registered mail to the Proponent or successors, Thurston County may correct the problem or maintain facilities as necessary to restore the full design capacity of the drainage system.
+In the event Project Proponent (or successors or the Property Owners' Association), in the judgment of Thurston County, fails to maintain drainage facilities within the plat, or if the Proponent or successors willfully or accidentally reduces the capacity of the drainage system or renders any part of the drainage system unusable, the Proponent or successors agree to the following remedy: After 30 days' notice by registered mail to the Proponent or successors, Thurston County may correct the problem or maintain facilities as necessary to restore the full design capacity of the drainage system.
 Thurston County will bill the Proponent or successors for all costs associated with the engineering and construction of the remedial work.
 Thurston County may charge interest as allowed by law from the date of completion of construction.
 Thurston County will place a lien on the property and/or on lots in the Property Owners' Association for payments in arrears.
 Costs or fees incurred by Thurston County, should legal action be required to collect such payments, shall be borne by the Proponent or successors.

-A Maintenance Covenant stating the Property Owners' Association's specific maintenance responsibilities shall be recorded on the plat and recorded against each lot in the subdivision.
-The covenant shall include the following or substantially similar language: (pg 2-26)
+• A Maintenance Covenant stating the Property Owners' Association's specific maintenance responsibilities shall be recorded on the plat and recorded against each lot in the subdivision.
+The covenant shall include the following or substantially similar language: